Sameer-Programmer/Practice-Java/Literals.md

 ## Floating Point Literals

+## In Java, every floating-point literal is of double type by default (64-bit).
+If you want to specify a literal as a float (32-bit), you need to append the letter f or F to the literal (e.g., 3.14f).

 - Generally  if we write float f =  123.456; // invalid
 - It will through the compile time Error - Because Every Floating point  Literal (123.456) is by default it is `double data type`
 -  Inorder to Represent float Particularly we have to write as